Security Camera Installation Guides v2 - NVR IPCAMERA SECURITY

 Electricity Can Kill You; Avoid Electrical Lines!

 Never strap, staple or otherwise run networking cable to conduit or raceways carrying electrical current.
-Never run any cable within 2 inches of Class I electrical lines, lighting, fire alarm, or power lines or devices.
+Never run any cable within 2 inches of Class I electrical lines, lighting, fire , or power lines or devices.

 Give a Wide Berth to High Voltage Devices or Lines

 Never run any cable within 6 feet of a conductor or fuse box.
 A minimum 5-inch distance is required from any fluorescent lighting fixture or power line over 2 kVA and up to 24 inches from any power line over 5 kVA.
-If unsure about the a or line, consult an electrician.
+If unsure about the a device or line, consult an electrician.
 Route cable away as far as you can from large motors, generators, induction heaters, arc welders, x-ray equipment, and radio frequency, microwave or radar sources.
 NEC/NFPA 70, Article 800-52

 Protect it from Future Physical Damage